KITCHENS + CABINETRY

 We also created a hidden walk-in pantry behind the hob, to maintain an uncluttered space.
 An extractor is invisibly incorporated above the brass splashback behind the hob area, with recycling bins and a dishwasher integrated into the island unit.

-Including installation within mainland UK and VAT
+including delivery, installation and VAT